ZeinShehab/Cross_Word/README.md

 ## For own use
 The `grid.py` file returns the grid and wordlist.
-For use in a different file use:
+For use in a personal program add to code:

 - `from grid import Grid`
 - `grid, words = Grid.main()` which returns the grid and wordlist.